akaFunk/BlinkyBar/Server/README.md

     "msg": "Uploading to modules"
 }
 ```
-"status" may be any of "no image", "processing", or "ready". "no image" means that no image is available to be triggered, "processing" means that an uploaded image is currently being processed, and "ready" means that the uploaded image is ready to be triggered.
+The "status" may be any of "no image", "processing", or "ready". "no image" means that no image is available to be triggered, "processing" means that an uploaded image is currently being processed, and "ready" means that the uploaded image is ready to be triggered.
-The "progress" is a float value between 0 and 1, valid while the status is "processing".
-It has a value between 0 and 1 and can be used to display a loading bar.
+The "progress" is a float value between 0 and 1.
+It can be used to display a loading bar.
 The message in "msg" describes the current processing state, like "Converting image", "Uploading to modules", or similar.
+Both, "progress" and "msg" are only valid when "status" is "processing".

 ### set_image